Proud sponsors of

 Our Policy Regarding Children:

-We can only rent rooms at our inn to families traveling with children above the age of 8.
-The buildings we rent by the room, like most accommodations in Trinity, are historic houses which were not built with the same sound proofing as more modern hotels.
-Out of courtesy to other guests in our buildings, we now have an age minimum to stay in these rooms.
+Due to potential noise issues, we can only rent rooms at our inn to families traveling with children above the age of 6.
+Out of courtesy to other guests in our buildings, we have an age minimum to stay in these rooms.
 We can only allow one child in a standard room with a couple.
-If Parents are traveling with more than one child above the age of 8 they must rent a vacation unit.
+If Parents are traveling with more than one child they must rent a vacation unit.

-This does not mean that children under the age of 8 are not welcome at the Artisan Inn.
+This does not mean that children under the age of 6 are not welcome at the Artisan Inn.
 Our vacation homes are available for families traveling with children of all ages.
-If you do not intend to use the kitchen for cooking we will be happy to include complimentary continental breakfast for your group.
+A pack and play is available upon request.

 The Twine Loft is a small intimate dining room that only seats 20 people during a sitting.
 Each sitting lasts between 1 1/2 - 2 hours.
 We ask that parents keep this in mind when deciding whether or not it is appropriate to bring their child into the Twine Loft.